 Environmental data

 Because early ocean experiences are thought to have a large influence on salmon ocean survival [3–5], we focused environmental correlates on marine conditions spanning the winter prior to when fish out-migrated to the fall after outmigration.
 We obtained these environmental covariate data from a variety of sources (Table 2).
 Variables represent large-scale oceanographic patterns as well as regional physical metrics.
 While not all variables have a proposed direct mechanistic relationship with salmon survival, salmon survival has been shown to correlate with many of them [19,20].
 Furthermore, we binned all environmental data into three-month averages: these seasonal metrics include Dec-Feb (‘win’), Mar-May (‘spr’), Jun-Aug (‘sum’), and Sep-Nov (‘aut’).
 These seasonal bins are identified as suffixes on the environmental data names.
 For all variables included in our analyses, we tested each of the four seasons, starting with the winter prior to when salmon enter the ocean.

+Table 2.
+Description of model covariates.
+Description of the environmental variable names, the years of available data, and the website location of the data.